-Sheet Director is a G Suite add-on that helps to manage and control bi-directional data flow between Google Sheets and several other applications like Google Calendar, Tasks, Contacts, Sheets, QuickBooks, FreshBooks, Zoho etc.
+Sheet Director is a Google Workspace add-on that helps to manage and control bi-directional data flow between Google Sheets and several other applications like Google Calendar, Tasks, Contacts, Sheets, QuickBooks, FreshBooks, Zoho etc.

-It is available in the G Suite Marketplace and Chrome Web Store.
-Please check Installation instructions to install the add-on.
+It is available in the Google Workspace Marketplace.
+Please check the Installation instructions to install the add-on.

 What is QuickBooks?